marshallward/mom6-gpu-report/gpu_report.rst

   * Are GPU solutions bit-equivalent to the CPU result?

-We eventually hope to answer the questions above.

 This document is part position paper, part instruction manual, and part journal of day-to-day challenges and lessons learned.
-Eventually, it should contain the following.
+Eventually, it should contain the following:

 * Instructions for compiling models with GPU support.
-We currently focus on Nvidia, but should consider other platforms (AMD, possibly Intel?).
+We currently focus on Nvidia, but should consider other platforms (AMD, Intel).

 * Tutorial for using OpenMP for GPU migration, with a focus on MOM6.